27 Must-Know New Grad Nurse Do's and Don'ts

 ...actually I take that back you will have bad shifts and as a new grad nurse, you will have plenty of them.

-Ask any nurse, especially ones that have had a long tenure and see if they won’t tell you they have had so many bad shifts that they had lost count years ago.
+Ask any nurse, especially ones that have had a long tenure and see if they won’t tell you they’ve had so many bad shifts they’ve lost count years ago.